- Affordable, under $80

 Even the medium heat setting is still pretty hot.
 You have to keep hair on the barrel for more than 30 seconds plus another 10-15 seconds on the cool shot to get the best curl results.
 Unlike a traditional curling iron, I would suggest holding Revlon One Step curls barrel further from the scalp due to hot air flow.
 Another complaint I have is the control placement.
 They are in an uncomfortable place and the dial is frustrating to use.
 And, maybe Revlon has this in the works, but One Step tool needs more attachments for different hair types and lengths.

 It’s not exactly versatile or a ‘one-size-fits-all’ hair device.
 Lastly, it’d be nice if Revlon sold the attachments separately from the base, especially since they are interchangeable with the 2.0 Revlon One Step Styler.
 What I mean is the brush head is interchangeable with this new kit featuring the curling iron barrel and root attachment.
+It is an unfortunate tactic that they are using, selling the base with every kit.
+They could sell the base and let you choose which ever attachment you would like.
+There are already 6 different attachment that we have counted.

 How It Compares: It doesn’t beat a normal curling iron.